 Trophic levels of food chains

-The levels of a food chain (food pyramid) is called Trophic levels.
+The levels of a food chain (food pyramid) are called Trophic levels.
 The trophic level of an organism is the level it holds in a food pyramid.

-The sun is the source of all the energy in food chains.
-Green plants, usually the first level of any food chain, absorb some of the Sun’s light energy to make their own food by photosynthesis.
+- The sun is the source of all the energy in food chains.
+Green plants, usually the first level of any food chain, absorb energy from sunlight to make their food by photosynthesis.
 Green plants (autotrophs) are therefore known as ‘Producers’ in a food chain.

-The second level of the food chains is called the Primary Consumer.
-These consume the green plants.
+- The second level of the food chains is called the Primary Consumer.
+These consume green plants.
 Animals in this group are usually herbivores.
-Examples include insects, sheep, caterpillars and even cows.
+Examples include insects, sheep, caterpillars, and even cows.

-At the top of the levels are Predators.
-They are animals that have little or no natural enemies.
-They are the ‘bosses’ of their ecosystems.
-Predators feed on preys.
-A prey is an animal that predators hunt to kill and feed on.
-Predators include owls, snakes, wild cats, crocodiles and sharks.
+- At the top of the levels are Predators.
+Predators are animals that have little or no natural enemies.
+They feed on prey and are the ‘bosses’ of their ecosystems.
+Prey is an animal that predators hunt to kill to feed on.
+Predators include owls, snakes, wild cats, crocodiles, and sharks.
 Humans can also be called predators.

-When any organism dies, detrivores (like vultures, worms and crabs) eat them up.
-The rest are broken down by decomposers (mostly bacteria and fungi), and the exchange of energy continues.
+When an organism dies, detrivores (like vultures, worms, and crabs) eat them up.
+The rest is broken down by decomposers (mostly bacteria and fungi), and the exchange of energy continues.
 Decomposers start the cycle again.